In this review, we’ll take a look at the best zipperless suitcases that are currently available on the market.

 Well, that largely depends on your needs.
 Personally, the winner for me is the TOGEDI Lightweight Business Travel Luggage.
 It’s lightweight, practical and it has a ton of organizational features, which is a big plus for me.
 The only downside to this suitcase is that the largest version is 28” – a 31” version would really complete their range.

 Best of all, it is available in Rose Gold.
 I don’t know if you’ve noticed, but rose gold is the hottest new color, so if you want to travel in style, then this is the suitcase for you.
-And the 2 TSA approved locks will keep your mind at ease your entire trip.
+And the 2 TSA-approved locks will keep your mind at ease your entire trip.

 The Andiamo Elegante Luggage is also an option worth considering.
 It’s available in 3 different sizes, and it has pretty much the same features as the Samsonite one.
-It is only slight worse than the DLX Spinner because it scratches more easily, but that does not affect its performance at all.
+It is only slightly worse than the DLX Spinner because it scratches more easily, but that does not affect its performance at all.

 Whichever one you choose, I’m sure you won’t have any regrets.
 Head on over to Amazon to get a great deal on any one of these zipperless suitcases!